phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 421631
-#Number of Trump Tweets: 136715
+#Number of Trump Tweets: 137249
-#Number of Clinton Tweets: 88948
+#Number of Clinton Tweets: 89202
-#Number of Cruz Tweets: 86352
+#Number of Cruz Tweets: 86571
-#Number of Sanders Tweets: 60564
+#Number of Sanders Tweets: 60735
-#Number of Rubio Tweets: 19196
+#Number of Rubio Tweets: 19259
 #Number of Jeb!
-Tweets: 18948
+Tweets: 18994
-#Number of Carson Tweets: 5669
+#Number of Carson Tweets: 5688
-#Number of Kasich Tweets: 3937
+#Number of Kasich Tweets: 3956
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---